-- 16.12 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
-Time off shall be at the appropriate premium rate (i.e., 1.5 hours off for each hour of premium overtime worked).
+- 16.13 An employee shall have the option of selecting compensating time off in lieu of overtime premium payment.
+Time off shall be at the appropriate premium rate (i.e. 1.5 hours off for each hour of premium overtime worked).
 Employees may accumulate and bank up to a maximum of two (2) lieu days at any time.
 Accumulated lieu days shall not be used for the purpose of extending vacation.
-Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6 and November 30 of the year in which it is accumulated failing which it will be paid out.
+Unless the Employer agrees otherwise, accumulated lieu time must be taken between January 6th and November 30th of the year in which it is accumulated failing which it will be paid out.
 Employees who wish to utilize a lieu day shall make their request in writing at least two weeks in advance of the next posting of the schedule.
-The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the Home.
-Such requests shall not be unreasonably denied. - 16.13 A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday.
-Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.14 (a) Employees will receive four (4) consecutive days off at Christmas or New Year's.
-During Christmas and New Year's, the Employer will schedule employees so that they will only be required to work either of the following: - i) Christmas Eve Day, Christmas Day, Boxing Day, or - ii) Day before New Year's Day and New Year's Day. - (b) Employees will be scheduled to work either Christmas or New Year's on alternate years. - (c) Employees scheduled for Christmas/New Year's on the posted scheduled and agrees to switch with another employee will maintain their Christmas/New Year's rotational designation for the following years.
-Such switch shall be subject to management's approval and not unreasonably denied.
+The scheduling of lieu days shall be finally determined by the Employer giving due consideration for the safe and efficient operation of the nursing home.
+Such requests shall not be unreasonably denied. - 16.14 A weekend off shall be defined as at least fifty-six (56) consecutive hours off duty commencing at the conclusion of the employee's scheduled shift on the Friday immediately preceding.
+Where the employee is not scheduled to work on Friday, the fifty-six (56) hours will begin at the conclusion of the first Friday shift. - 16.15 An employee shall be entitled to one (1) weekend off in three (3) and the Home shall endeavour to continue its scheduling of every second weekend off. - 16.16 The Employer will schedule each employee four (4) consecutive days off at either Christmas or New Year's on an alternating basis from year to year.